 “Preoptimization is the root of all evil (Donald Knuth)”

-In this article we will explain how to manage shared memory and semaphores from PHP, to do this you need to have php compiled with the following options:
+In this article we will explain how to manage shared memory and traffic lights from PHP, to do this it is necessary to have php compiled with the following options:

-The two extensions that we use are the extension of shared memory and semaphore extension, we aver that we do with each of them then..
+The two extensions that we will use are the extension of the shared memory and the extension of traffic lights, we aver that we do with each of them then..

 What is IPC?

-IPC (Inter-process communication) is a standard Unix mechanism for processes to communicate with each other.
-Processes residing, it's clarification, all on the same machine.
-Basically IPC defines 3 different forms of communication: message queues, shared memory segments and semaphores.
-In this article we will discuss the use of semaphores and shared memory.
+IPC (Inter-process communication) is a standard mechanism in Unix for communicating processes.
+Processes that reside, it is the explanation, all in the same machine.
+Basically IPC defines 3 different ways of communication: message queues, shared memory segments and traffic lights.
+In this article we will discuss the use of traffic lights, and shared memory.

-The use of shared memory segments is a very good way of communicating processes together.
-Basically it defines a segment of memory that can be shared by several processes, if a process writes to the segment the other processes can see this data.
-In PHP with this technique we can control the number of processes running, or put data in memorua preventing other processes have to generate the same information that was already generated by other processes.
-In critical applications using cache memory as a temporary storage medium is largely more efficient than using a file-system file
+The use of shared memory segments is a very good way of communicating processes between each other.
+Basically it defines a segment of memory that can be shared by multiple processes, if a process writes to the segment other processes cannot see these data.
+In PHP we can control with this technique the number of running processes, or to put data into the memorua avoiding that other processes have to generate the same information that was already generated by other processes.
+In applications of cache criticize the use of memory as a means of temporary storage is widely more efficient than the use of a file on the file-system

-- $ Key is the number that idnetifica shared memory segment, all processes that want to access this same segment must know this number as a key to access the segment.
+- $key is the number that idnetifica the shared memory segment, all processes that want to access this same segment, they should know this number as key to access the segment.

-- $ Perm segment defines the permissions according to Unix permissions mechanism
+- $perm sets the permissions of the segment according to the mechanism of Unix permissions

-The function returns an id that debermos used to read/write to the segment.
-It is similar to a file handle as the functions that are used to manipulate shared memory are different.
+The function returns an id that debermos use to read/write to the segment.
+It is not similar to a file handle because the functions that are used for manipulating shared memory are other.

 In the example we create a shared memory segment of 100 bytes.

-If we want to access an existing segment shmop_open use by setting to 0 the third and fourth parameters of the function.
-If you want to create or access a second segment corresponds proceed as if we were creating it, if the segment already exists simply access the same.
+If you want to access a segment already existing use shmop_open setting as 0 the third and fourth parameters of the function.
+If you want to create or access a segment, as applicable, we proceed as if estuviesemos creandolo, if the segment exists already, it simply gets you to the same.

-There are some Unix utilities that can be called from the command line to monitor and control IPC resources, for example we can use “ipcs” to check that resources are created and some parameters of the same.
+There are some Unix utilities that can be called from the command line to monitor and control resources of IPC, for example we can use “ipcs” to check that resources are created and some parameters of the same.

-As we can see we have 4 shared memory segments created, the latter with (key 0x0000ff3) is that we believe in our example.
-We can see the properties of the segments, as the creator, permissions, size and number of processes that are using the segment ipcs command output.
+As we can see we have 4 shared memory segments created, the last (key 0x0000ff3) is the one that we create in our example.
+We can see the properties of the segments, such as creator, permissions, size, and number of process that are using the segment at the output of the command ipcs.

-If we remove a shared memory segment can use the following instruction from PHP:
+If we want to delete a shared memory segment we can use the following instruction from PHP:

-The $id that we use is promptly returned it shmop_open function to create or access the segment.
+The $id that we use is the one that devolvio a timely manner the function shmop_open to create or access the segment.

-WARNING: If you use ipcrm as “root" must be very careful checking that the segment segment we will delete it really what we want to eliminate.
-If we remove other segments belonging to other processes can produce unexpected results and generally are pretty bad...
+ATTENTION: If you use ipcrm as “root” we have to be very careful reviewing that segment that's the segment that we are going to clear is really that you want to delete.
+If we eliminate other segments belonging to other processes, we can produce unexpected results and that, in general, are pretty bad...